What is Recertification by Infection Prevention Units (IPUs)?

 What happens if I fail to accumulate the required 40 IPUs in the time allotted or my units are not accepted?

-- If upon review and resbmission and your units are not accepted, you must take the proctored recertification exam, which must be purchased by December 18 and completed by December 31.
+If upon review and resubmission and your units are not accepted, you must take the proctored CIC exam, which must be purchased by December 17 and completed by December 31.

 Can I resubmit my portfolio if CBIC initially rejects it?

 CBIC will notify you if your portfolio does not meet the standards for recertification through continuing education.
-You will be able to resubmit your portfolio with corrections up to two times before the portfolio is rejected.
-There are no fees associated with resubmission.
+You will be able to resubmit your portfolio with corrections up to two times and there are no fees associated with resubmission.

 If my IPU portfolio is rejected, will I be refunded?

 CBIC will notify you if your portfolio needs corrections and will work with you to get those resolved.
 If you fail to respond or to make corrections by the given deadline, you would not be provided a refund.